Featured in Science Digest #170

-A one-time gene therapy injection restored hearing in people with a rare genetic form of deafness.
+A single-dose gene therapy restored hearing in rare genetic deafness.
+Digest

 doi.org